April Gardening in the Greater Jacksonville Beaches area!

 Lawn: Sod can be planted at almost any time of year, but better when it is actively growing in spring.
 Summer heat can be stressful but there is usually more rain during this time also.
 If your lawn failed previously in an area, make sure the best variety is installed for that location and do a soil test.
 Stagger pieces of sod and fit closely together.
 Wait 3-4 weeks before mowing and one to two months before fertilizing.
 If planting plugs, space 6-12 inches on center and don’t mow for at least 2-4 weeks or until firmly rooted, and don’t fertilize until they’ve grown together.
 Water sod and plugs lightly but frequently for the first month.
 Don’t apply a pre-emergent herbicide at least 2-4 months before sodding or plugging.
 Bahiagrass, centipedegrass and bermudagrass can be started with seed by April.
 St. Augustinegrass is not an option for seeding.

-Vegetables and Herbs: We have more than 5000 vegetables and herbs for your garden.
-A few cool season vegetables can still be grown this month for a short period, like swiss chard, but this is mainly the time to start the warm season crops.
+Vegetables and Herbs: A few cool season vegetables can still be grown this month for a short period, like swiss chard, but this is mainly the time to start the warm season crops.
 Set out sweet potato slips, tomato, pepper, eggplant and cucumber plants.
 Plant seeds of cantaloupe, corn, southern peas, squash, watermelon, snap beans, pole beans, lima beans, and okra.
 Eggplant, melons, peppers and corn need 90 days of warm weather to mature so plant these as early as possible.
 See our handout Planting Guide for North Florida Vegetables, for vegetable growing information.
 CLICK HERE!

 Most of the herbs you would grow here in North Florida can be started this time of year.
 Dill, cilantro/coriander, parsley, garden sage, thyme, mint, chives, rosemary, oregano/marjoram, fennel, and Mexican tarragon can now be joined by cold-sensitive basil.
 You may also want to try nasturtium for its pretty flowers and unusual leaves that add a pleasant flavor to salads, garnishes and dips.
 See our handout Planting Guide for North Florida Culinary Herbs for a more complete list.
 Also see Herbs for North Florida, for growing and usage information for many of the herbs.
 CLICK HERE!